shawngraham/cdh2020/content/en/tutorials/markdown.md

 5. Make sure that when you save your document, you use the `.md` file extension.

-6. Push your folder to [github](/tutorials/github) (drag the entire folder onto your Part 1 repository) once you've got your repository set up; you'll need to complete the [github tutorial](/tutorials/github).
+6. Push your folder to [github](/tutorials/github) once you've got your repository set up; you'll need to complete the [github tutorial](/tutorials/github).

-Moving forward, this is how I want you to keep your log.md and your reflection.md files.
+Moving forward, I want you to keep your log.md and your reflection.md files using these markdown conventions.